okfde/ckanext-userautoadd/README.rst

 -----
 About
 -----
+This is a minor modification of the CKAN Extension userautoadd:
 Copyright (c) 2016 `MapAction <http://mapaction.org>`_.
 Developed by `Aptivate <http://aptivate.org>`_.

 Development of v1 of this plugin was funded by `ECHO <http://ec.europa.eu/echo>`_.